mcastellin/chaostoolkit-terraform/README.md

 ## Usage

-**chaostoolkit-terraform** provides a control to deploy terraform modules.
+**chaostoolkit-terraform** provides a control to deploy Terraform modules.
+The control will automatically create the resources defined in the Terraform stack before experiment execution and destroy them once the experiment is completed.

 To activate the `chaosterraform.control` for your experiments you need to define it in your experiment files (or settings):

 ```yaml
 title: My experiment